flyteorg/flyte/flytectl/docs/source/gen/flytectl_get_launchplan.rst

 ::

+      --execFile string   execution file name to be used for generating execution spec of a single launchplan.
   -h, --help              help for launchplan
+      --latest            flag to indicate to fetch the latest version, version flag will be ignored in this case --version string    version of the launchplan to be fetched.

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~